 Then

-The units shall be interpreted according to the Local Maximum Transmit Power Unit Interpretation subfield in the Transmit Power Information field in the Transmit Power Envelope element (see 9.4.2.160 (Transmit Power Envelope element)) sent in the most recently received Beacon or Probe Response frame.
+The units shall be interpreted according to the Local Maximum Transmit Power Unit Interpretation subfield in the Transmit Power Information field in the (#4022)first or only Transmit Power Envelope element (see 9.4.2.160 (Transmit Power Envelope element)) sent in the most recently received Beacon or Probe Response frame (#4022)from the AP.

-If the Beacon or Probe Response frame most recently received from a neighbor mesh STA by a mesh STA that is extended spectrum management capable and that has dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true includes one or more Transmit Power Envelope elements, then the units of the Minimum Transmit Power Capability and Maximum Transmit Power Capability fields within the Power Capability element sent in the Mesh Peering Open frame to the neighbor mesh STA shall be interpreted according to the Local Maximum Transmit Power Unit Interpretation subfield in the Transmit Power Information field in the Transmit Power Envelope element (see 9.4.2.160 (Transmit Power Envelope element)) sent in the most recently received Beacon or Probe Response frame.
+If the Beacon or Probe Response frame most recently received from a neighbor mesh STA by a mesh STA that is extended spectrum management capable and that has dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true includes one or more Transmit Power Envelope elements, then the units of the Minimum Transmit Power Capability and Maximum Transmit Power Capability fields within the Power Capability element sent in the Mesh Peering Open frame to the neighbor mesh STA shall be interpreted according to the Local Maximum Transmit Power Unit Interpretation subfield in the Transmit Power Information field in the (#4022)first or only Transmit Power Envelope element (see 9.4.2.160 (Transmit Power Envelope element)) sent in the most recently received Beacon or Probe Response frame (#4022)from the AP.
 Otherwise, the units of the Minimum Transmit Power Capability and Maximum Transmit Power Capability fields within the Power Capability element sent in the mesh STA’s Mesh Peering Open frame to the neighbor mesh STA shall be interpreted as EIRP.

 E.2.7 6 GHz band(11ax)(#600)